AstarVienna/HowManyBloodyPhotons/README.md

-# HowManyBloodyPhotons
+# How Many Bloody Photons
-Tiny repo to calculate astronomical photon counts
+Tiny repo to calculate astronomical photon counts for various instruments